Thynkon/dai-pw-02/docs/proto.typ

 On error, only the error code is sent.
 The code matches one of:
 - EACCES
 - ENOENT
+- EISDIR

 === Put file

-The client sends a put request to the server to upload a file.
+The client sends a put request to the server to upload a file or create a directory.

 ==== Request